Vindexus/HeresyWorld/equipment.md

 # Equipment
+The weapons, armor, and tools your characters bring on their mission can have a huge impact on how successful you are: a more robust piece of armor could turn a blade that would mean death; a silencer attached to a laspistol might mean you aren't discovered, and pair of magnocs could help you witness a key event in your investigation.

 ## Old Weapon Tags
 All weapon tags from vanilla Dungeon World are still in use for Heresy World.